bytecodealliance/wasmtime/cranelift/docs/isle.md

 *priority*, i.e. applying a more specific rule before a less specific one.
 This is because the abstraction allows for multiple rules to be "applicable", and so there is a natural place to reason about priority when we choose which rule to apply.
+This permits a nice separation of
+concerns: we can specify which rewrites are *possible* to apply separately from which are *desirable* to apply, and adjust or tune the latter (the "strategy") at will without breaking the system's correctness.

 Additionally, term rewriting allows for a sort of *modularity* that is not present in hand-written pattern-matching code: the specific rules